omega8cc/boa/docs/USER-ADMIN-ACCESS.md

 - `127.0.0.1` and `::1` — loopback;
 - the server's own IPv4, from `/root/.found_correct_ipv4.cnf` (BOA tracks no server IPv6);
-- **every established inbound SSH client IP (IPv4 or IPv6)**, read from `netstat -tn` (peers on an `ESTABLISHED` `:22` connection — the peer address is taken by stripping the trailing `:port`, so both families are harvested) — the same source `ip_access` uses, because `who --ips` is unavailable on Excalibur and newer.
+- **every established inbound SSH client IP (IPv4 or IPv6)**, read from `netstat -tn` (peers on an `ESTABLISHED` connection to any local SSH port — the union of `22`, the cnf `_SSH_PORT` and every port the live sshd config serves, so the harvest follows a custom port yet can never go dark on a default-port box; the peer address is taken by stripping the trailing `:port`, so both families are harvested) — the same source `ip_access` uses, because `who --ips` is unavailable on Excalibur and newer.

 So an admin working over SSH — over IPv4 or IPv6 — is added to every site's allow-list